 Van life hacks are those things you can do that many van lifers fail to recognize as either possible or necessary.
 While many of these hacks seem like common sense, even the most basic hacks will make life better for you.

-To start with, have a read of this post on all of our favorite campervan accessories, then dive deeper into the below ideas.
+To start with, have a read of our favorite campervan hacks, then dive deeper into the below ideas.

 Use collapsible containers as often as possible.
 From wash bins to bowls and food storage, collapsible storage containers are crucial to optimizing the limited space you have.

 Store clothes in bins or packing cubes (and roll them).
 Create storage spaces where you can fit clear plastic bins neatly.
 Roll your clothes to save space and stack these bins neatly where you can access them as needed.